EnDelta/theVoiceLines-Insurgency3/VL-Translations/eng-English/03-Mercenary/03.10-Gameplay/18-counterattack-ends.md

 10. Good!
 They're retreating!
 11. Look - the rats are running!
 12. Oh, I'd rather be a `fucking` pilot!
-13. What, the rats run, right?!
+13. Wut, the rats run, right?!